Hostile architecture: Spikes

 Anti-homeless spikes in New York, designed to prevent sitting.

-Hostile architecture can occur as spikes, bumps or other types of pointed structures.
+Hostile architecture can take the form of spikes, bumps, or other pointed structures.
 They are typically placed on ledges outside buildings, under roofs or other places where people seek rest or shelter, and also around shops.
 The property management company Jernhusen uses a variant by placing pipes instead of spikes in several places at Stockholm Central Station.
 In 2014, images circulated on the internet of a place in London where homeless people used to sleep.
-The ground had been fitted with sharp upward-pointing spikes to get rid of people who used to sleep there, but after widespread protests, the anti-homeless spikes were removed.
-There are also anti-homeless spikes which are intended to ensure that people do not, for example, sit against a house wall, or stand in a particular place.
-It is difficult to adequately assess how many different types exist, but it is certain that there are many forms of the phenomenon, including split bricks which form cracks, various forms of bent metal pipes, and plates welded upwards to form spikes.
+The ground had been fitted with sharp, upward-pointing spikes to deter people who used to sleep there, but after widespread protests, the anti-homeless spikes were removed.
 Former UK Prime Minister Boris Johnson has called the spikes "stupid".
+There are also anti-homeless spikes which are intended to ensure that people do not, for example, sit against a house wall or stand in a particular place.
+It is difficult to assess how many different types exist adequately, but it is certain that there are many forms of the phenomenon, including split bricks which form cracks, various forms of bent metal pipes, and plates welded upwards to form spikes.